pytorch/pytorch/docs/source/notes/autograd.rst

 Because we do not want to hide memory allocation from the user, the backward pass will raise an error.
 In such a case, to be able to perform this backward pass we need to either replace :code:`op_2_` with an equivalent out-of-place operation or make sure :code:`op_2_` modifies in-place a copy of :code:`z` by adding a :code:`.clone()` for example.

-Gradient of 0 vs independent of the input
+Gradient of zero vs independent of the input
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As long as all gradients are finite values, these two can be seen as being the same.